kbarbary/Dierckx.jl/README.md

 evaluate(spl, x)
 ```

-- Evalute the 1-d spline `spl` at points given in `x`, which can be a
+- Evaluate the 1-d spline `spl` at points given in `x`, which can be a
   1-d array or scalar.
 If a 1-d array, the values must be monotonically
   increasing.